Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 ### Offering Services

 Offering services such as consulting, coaching, or freelance work can turn your blog into a full-fledged business.
 I started offering consulting services, which not only brought in additional income but also strengthened my authority in my niche.
+Explore our freelance startup guide; [How to Start Freelancing]({{< relref "how-to-start-freelancing" >}})!

 #### Marketing Your Services